WMXZ-EU/MTP_t4/README.md

 copying files from Teensy to PC  and from PC to Teensy is working

-disk io is buffered to get some speed-up overcoming uSD latency issues
+disk I/O is buffered to get some speed-up overcoming uSD latency issues

 Installation: